Syntactic noise

-In computer science, syntactic noise is syntax within a programming language that makes the programming language more difficult to read and understand for humans.
+In computer science, syntactic noise is syntax within a programming language that makes the programming language more difficult to read and understand for humans and it is considered a code smell.
 It fills the language with excessive clutter that makes it a hassle to write code.
 Syntactic noise is considered to be the opposite of syntactic sugar, which is syntax that makes a programming language more readable and enjoyable for the programmer.